 How has the Air Force addressed quality of life on its bases for its airmen?
 Here are a few areas where this branch of the military concentrated its resources.

 (Note that "airman" is the Air Force's generic term for its troops, like "soldier" in the Army or "sailor" in the Navy.
-An airman can be male or female; eventually, the USAF will likely catch up and the term "airwoman" or a gender-neutral term will be adopted).
+An airman can be male or female.).

 Air Force Rebuilt Its Dormitories

 The Air Force converted its living quarters for airmen into single-occupancy years before any of the other services.
 The Air Force standard is the "4 x 4," which houses four airmen in a dorm with a shared common living area, complete with a kitchen and living room.
 However, each airman has his or her own bedroom and bathroom.
 At most bases, airmen in the rank of E-4 and above with at least three years of service can move off base and receive a monetary housing allowance, called BAH.

 Like the other services, the Air Force converted existing on-base family housing to military privatized housing.
 Under this concept, civilian companies are encouraged to construct, maintain, and manage military-only housing complexes on and close to military bases.